 5.6 DUTIES AND POWERS - The Board of Directors shall act for MASI and the House of Delegates during the intervals between meetings of the House of Delegates, except that it shall not remove a Board Member, an Administrative Review Board member, or other person not appointed by the Board of Directors or amend these Bylaws.
 Any actions taken are subject to the exercise by the House of Delegates of its powers of ratification or prospective modification or rescission.
 In addition to the powers and duties prescribed in the USA Swimming Rules and Regulations or elsewhere in these Bylaws, the Board of Directors shall have the power and it shall be its duty to:

-.1 Establish and direct policies, procedures and programs for MASI;
+.1 Establish and direct policies for MASI;

-.2 Oversee the conduct by the officers of MASI of the day-to-day management of the affairs of MASI;
+.2 Oversee the conduct by the officers;

 .3 Elect Athlete At-Large Board Members if they are not elected in a timely fashion;